-Whether you ran out of eggs or are baking for someone who’s allergic to eggs, you can use flaxseed as a replacement for eggs in many recipes that typically call for eggs.
+Whether you’ve run out of eggs or are baking for someone who’s allergic to eggs, you can use flaxseed as a replacement for eggs in many recipes that typically call for eggs.

-Flax egg doesn’t bind and stiffen like eggs do in recipes, so it’s not always a 1:1 substitution.
-However, using flaxseed as an egg replacer works really well in recipes like pancakes, brownies, muffins, cookies and quick breads.
+- Flax egg doesn’t bind and stiffen like eggs do in recipes, so it’s not always a 1:1 substitution.
+However, using flax seeds recipes as an egg replacer works really well in recipes like pancakes, brownies, muffins, cookies and quick breads.

 2. In Breaded Chicken Recipes

-Beef up the nutritional value of your breaded chicken or crusted tilapia by adding flaxseed to the coating mixture.
+Beef up the nutritional value of your breaded chicken or crusted tilapia by adding a flax seeds recipe to the coating mixture.

 A good starting point is 1-2 Tablespoons flaxseed per cup of breadcrumbs.
 Flaxseed has a slightly nutty flavor and would compliment any coconut or herb based coating.
 It would be good on homemade chicken nuggets or almond crusted chicken.